-In 2019, the UHCL-PD offered several programs to students, faculty, and staff to meet the goal of community awareness and crime prevention:
+In 2020, the UHCL-PD offered several programs to students, faculty, and staff to meet the goal of community awareness and crime prevention:

-- CRASE/4-Every Long Semester and As Requested - C.R.A.S.E. is a course teaching civilian response to active shooter events.
-In 2019 the UHCL-PD offered eight scheduled C.R.A.S.E. trainings to the UHCL community and presented seven requested C.R.A.S.E. trainings. - VIN Etching/3-Fall Semester VIN Etching is a courtesy service that the UHCL-PD provides to the campus community to help protect vehicles from theft by permanently etching the VIN on all windows of a vehicle. - Community Presentations/As Requested The Community Outreach Officer constructs and presents crime prevention and safety presentations to campus departments and residential life as requested.
-In 2019 the three requested and presented presentations to the university community include an active shooter presentation presented to the UHCL Orientation Leaders, a car clinic and a hurricane preparedness presentation presented to the residents of the University Forest Apartments.
+- CRASE/Every Long Semester and As Requested C.R.A.S.E. is a course teaching civilian response to active shooter events.
+In 2020, the UHCL-PD offered eight scheduled C.R.A.S.E. train-ings to the UHCL community and presented one requested C.R.A.S.E. trainings. - VIN Etching/2-Fall Semester VIN Etching is a courtesy service that the UHCL-PD provides to the campus community to help protect vehicles from theft by permanently etching the VIN on all windows of a vehicle. - Community Presentations/As Requested The Community Outreach Officer constructs and presents crime prevention and safety presentations to campus departments and residential life as requested.
+In 2020, the two requested and presented presentations to the university community include two "Blame It on The Alcohol" presentations presented to the Hunter Hall residents.
+The UHCL Police Department collaborates with the Health Services and